RenaudDev/ChristianWritings/content/en/Apostolic Fathers/Ignatius Of Antioch/ephesians.md

 ---
-title: "The Epistle of Ignatius of Antioch to the Ephesians"
+title: "The Epistle to the Ephesians"
 author: St. Ignatius Of Antioch
 enableToc: true
 slug: ignatius-of-antioch-ephesians